Table of Contents

 Your personal information is:

-- not disclosed to anyone else except as permitted under the provisions of the Privacy Act.
+- not disclosed to other organizations except as permitted under the provisions of the Privacy Act or the Citizenship Regulations.

 Quality Assurance Program

-Our quality assurance program randomly selects applications for a special review.
-If selected you will be asked to attend an interview with a Citizenship and Immigration official so that we can:
+Our quality assurance program randomly chooses applications for a special review.
+If chosen, we will ask you to attend an interview with an IRCC official to:

-- verify the documentation you submitted is accurate,
+- verify that the documentation and any other information you submitted is accurate,

 - verify that your application has been completed properly.

-Note: You will be notified in writing should your application be selected.
+Note: We will notify you in writing if your application is chosen.

 Eligibility for rehabilitation